Windows Keyboard Access FAQ

 Mozilla Firefox is a web-browser with superior keyboard support.
 Its incremental search makes it possible to navigate to hypertext links by typing; typing two or three characters is often enough to give a link focus.
 Once a link has focus, press Enter to activate it.
 Mozilla Firefox also supports selection by keyboard.
 Move focus by typing and/or pressing cursor movement keys (e.g., arrow keys, PageUp, PageDown, Home and End) and then use Shift + cursor movement keys to select.

-These two features are imperfectly implemented in the current version of the program.
-For example, making a typo while performing an incremental search causes the focus indicator to disappear.
-Despite a few glitches, Mozilla Firefox is the best thing to happen to mouseless browsing in years, proving that it is possible to build a browser with an efficient, intuitive, and easy-to-learn keyboard interface without degrading the quality of the point-and-click interface.
+Despite a few glitches, browsing in Mozilla Firefox without a mouse is exemplary, proving that it is possible for developrs to build a browser with an efficient, intuitive, and easy-to-learn keyboard interface without degrading the quality of the point-and-click interface.

 Running Windows® without macro software is like cycling in the mountains with a one-gear bicycle.
 It can be done, but it is a lot of work.
 Macros substantially reduce the physical and mental effort needed to operate a Windows®-based PC.

 A macro is a sequence of commands for performing a specific task.
 The tasks may be simple, such as inserting a word; or complex, such as copying data from one program and pasting it in another.
 Macro software packages, such as Macro Express, Active Words, AutoHotkey, and KeyText can launch applications, send keystrokes, execute commands (such as maximize, resize or close a window), and control the mouse.
 See my Macros FAQ for more information about macro software.

 Over the years, many people have written me to ask questions like "What is the hotkey for..." or "what is the keyboard equivalent of clicking on..."
 In this section, I reproduce and answer many of these questions.